At EDF, we are driven by the goal of helping Britain achieve net zero.

 Who we are

 EDF is leading the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C. We also continue to support a replica plant at Sizewell C in Suffolk, which is now majority owned by the UK government.
-Hinkley Point C and Sizewell C will provide low carbon electricity to meet 14% of UK demand and power around 12 million homes.
+EDF remains a key shareholder in Sizewell C and the business therefore maintains close links to EDF as a part of its ‘nuclear family’.
+Once operational, Hinkley Point C and Sizewell C will provide enough low carbon electricity to power around 12 million homes.

 We believe in focusing on what candidates can achieve in the future.
 Our skills-based hiring approach means we're interested in your current skills as well as your ability to acquire new skills.
 Throughout our selection process, we will evaluate your motivation, skills, behaviours and core strengths, seeking individuals who can grow with our organisation.